Madison Tooth Extraction, Recovery and Replacement

 - Other Medical Procedure – Though rare, some medical procedures like chemotherapy may necessitate a tooth being removed to reduce the chances of infection.

-Whatever reason you have for tooth extraction, the dentists of TCD in Madison will gladly go over all your options.
+Whatever reason you have for tooth extraction, the dentists of TCD in Madison will gladly discuss your options.

 Wisdom Tooth Removal